deliteser112/eclipse-platform-releng-buildtools/docs/registrar-faq.md

 supported TLDs.
 Contacts and hosts are shared across all TLDs; for instance, the same contact can be used for all of a registrar's domains in the system.

-**7.11 If using a DRS, are login credentials, IP whitelisting, etc. configured separately or will these be the same for all TLDs in your system?**
+**7.11 If using a DRS, are login credentials, IP allow listing, etc. configured separately or will these be the same for all TLDs in your system?**

 These will be the same for all TLDs, because we are a shared registry system.